-Open communication, transparency, and access to information throughout the process is key to managing and clarifying expectations and strengthening the outcome of the consultation.

-- Culturally appropriate communication is critical, i.e. information needs to be available in appropriate languages and formats (such as non-literacy based formats like video or radio).
+- Open communication, transparency, and access to information throughout the process is key to managing and clarifying expectations and strengthening the outcome of the consultation. - Culturally appropriate communication is critical, i.e. information needs to be available in appropriate languages and formats (such as non-literacy based formats like video or radio).
 Many indigenous people, often women and the elderly do not speak the national language fluently therefore attention to language and skilled interpreters need to be provided.
-The consultation may need to be held in the vernacular language. - Develop reports and briefings on the process (to be provided to the participants and community at large). - Identify media and develop communication materials (such as community radio, theater, Internet, flyers, and posters) - Ensure prior access to information on the intent and scope of the proposed project. - Provide all relevant information to all stakeholders in a timely manner. - A record of the consultation process should be maintained as part of the project files. - Ensure information regarding the results of the consultation is shared widely. - Inform participants how the issues raised will be used and whether the outcomes of the consultation will impact policy and programming. - Invite member(s) of the Independent Civil Society Advisory Group to participate in the consultation to provide inputs and ensure feedback at the global level.
+The consultation may need to be held in the vernacular language. - Develop reports and briefings on the process (to be provided to the participants and community at large). - Identify media and develop communication materials (such as community radio, theater, Internet, flyers, and posters) - Ensure prior access to information on the intent and scope of the proposed project. - Provide all relevant information to all stakeholders in a timely manner. - During the consultation identify the most appropriate feedback mechanism to be used between the participants and the UN REDD programme staff during the timeline of the project. - A record of the consultation process should be maintained as part of the project files. - Ensure information regarding the results of the consultation is shared widely. - Inform participants how the issues raised will be used and whether the outcomes of the consultation will impact policy and programming. - Invite member(s) of the Independent Civil Society Advisory Group to participate in the consultation to provide inputs and ensure feedback at the global level.